AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja-user.md

 [!UICONTROL Customer Journey Analytics] applies all of these settings at report time, and these settings now live in [data views](help/data-views/component-settings/persistence.md).
 Changes to these settings are now retroactive, and you can have multiple versions by using multiple data views!

-### Virtual Report Suites are now 'Data views'
+### Virtual report suites are now 'data views'

-Data views take the concept of virtual report suites as they exist today and expand it to [enable additional controls on the data]() made available by connections.
+Data views take the concept of virtual report suites as they exist today and expand it to [enable additional controls on the data](/help/data-views/create-dataview.md) made available by connections.
 This makes timezone and session time-out intervals configurable.
 You can also apply attribution and expiration properties for individual dimensions dynamically.
 Note that these are applied retroactively on all data.

+### Cross-report-suite data

+Existing implementations from multiple data sets can be combined in Experience Platform.

 ### Classifications are now 'Lookup datasets'